pbnath/kubernetes-the-hard-way/docs/17-e2e-tests.md

 watch kubectl get all -A
 ```

-Observations by Alistair (KodeKloud):
+Further observations by Alistair (KodeKloud):

-This should take up to an hour to run.
+This could take between an hour and several hours to run depending on your system.
 The number of tests run and passed will be displayed at the end.
 Expect some failures!

-I am not able to say exactly why the failed tests fail.
+I am not able to say exactly why the failed tests fail over and above the assumptions above.
 It would take days to go though the truly enormous test code base to determine why the tests that fail do so.

 Prev: [Smoke Test](./16-smoke-test.md)